killthekitten/truefactor-ruby/README.md

 # Installation

-Truefactor.io can be your only authentication option or you can add it to existing auth schemes such as devise, authlogic etc. The installation just 5 minutes.
+Truefactor.io can be your only authentication option or you can add it to existing auth schemes such as devise, authlogic etc. The installation just 5 minutes. <a href="http://cobased.com/">Check out the demo how it looks like.</a>

 ```